smileservices/noodles.dev/readme.md

 --------------------------
 - direct edit   :  only staff and resource owner can directly edit
 - delete        :  only staff and resource owner can delete

-## In progress:
+- users can rate p/s/t/lr

 track history
 -------------
-- p/s/t/lr have history tracking
+- p/s/t/lr have history tracking; use django-easy-audit

-## To Do:
+## In progress:

 users
 -----
 - user profile
-- user activity
+- user activity                             use easyaudit on backend

 admin/staff dashboard
 -----------
-- latest p/s/t/lr additions
+- latest p/s/t/lr additions                 use easyaudit on backend
-- latest edit suggestions for moderation
+- latest edit suggestions for moderation    use easyaudit on backend

+## To Do:

 rating & discussions
 --------------------
-- users can rate p/s/t/lr and can create an associated discussion thread
+- users can create an associated discussion thread for p/s/t/lr

 report bug
 ----------